 Andreas Merz Raykov studied dramaturgy at Bavarian Theatre Academy and Ludwig Maximilians University in Munich, Germany, and theatre directing at University Mozarteum Salzburg, Austria.
-After his graduation he worked at Bayerisches Staatsschauspiel in Munich until in 2008 he joined Volksbühne am Rosa-Luxemburg-Platz Berlin, where he worked together with Frank Castorf for three years and staged several productions of his own.
+After his graduation he worked at Bayerisches Staatsschauspiel in Munich until in 2008 he joined Volksbühne am Rosa-Luxemburg-Platz Berlin.
 Since 2011 Andreas is working as a freelance director in and outside Germany and has been staging shows in more than 10 different languages.

 When working on a project Andreas is particularly concerned with local cultural and social circumstances and in discovering the actual meaning a text gains in a given context.
 His goal is to enrich his stagings with the personal qualities of the actors, developing profound interconnections between the actors and their roles.